Reviews You Can Rely On

 REASONS TO AVOID

-The Outdoor Research Prevail Heated Gore-Tex Gloves are a unisex model that we tested for our men's ski glove review.
-They are the warmest gloves we tested, perfect for those with chronically cold hands or the coldest powder days on the mountain.
-The three heat settings offer a nice range of added warmth to fight off the cold, and the Enduraloft insulation is pretty warm even when you don't turn on the electric heating elements.
-The water-resistant goat leather and nylon shell with mid-sized gauntlets ward off the elements, backed up by a Gore-Tex membrane that keeps water from entering the glove and aids in breathability.
+The Outdoor Research Prevail Heated Gore-Tex Glove is a unisex model that we tested for both our women's and men's ski glove review, and in two separate evaluations, with two different wearers, these gloves impressed.
+With battery-powered warmth, they are understandably the warmest gloves we tested and are great for those with chronically cold hands or for below-zero powder days on the mountain.
+The three heat settings offer a nice range of added warmth to fight off the cold, and the Enduraloft insulation is warm even without the electric heating elements.
+“They're pretty bomber – I can't imagine weather conditions they couldn't withstand, and the heat is very consistent over my entire hand,” said our tester, noting that she didn't feel any hotspots.
+The water-resistant goat leather and nylon shell ward off the elements, backed up by mid-sized gauntlets and a Gore-Tex membrane that keeps water from entering the glove and aids in breathability.
 Considering all of the insulation and heating elements, the dexterity proved to be a little better than we expected.
 They are also less expensive than other heated models we tested.

+I'm super cozy in these, but would definitely buy a smaller size if it was offered,” our main tester wrote.
 While we found the dexterity of the Prevail be acceptable, they can't compete with some of the non-heated models when it comes time to use your fingers for certain tasks.
-If you want dexterity and warmth, check out the Arc'teryx Fission SV Glove.
-As a unisex model, the Prevail's fit may not be as dialed for the female hand, and we'd definitely recommend referencing the size chart before buying.
-Despite the fact that they are less expensive than other heated models, they are still far more expensive than non-heated gloves.
+To add to this problem, as a unisex model, the Prevail's fit may not be as dialed for the female hand.
+“The extra small is still too large for my average-sized female hands,” noted one tester.
+We'd definitely recommend referencing the size chart before buying or even trying on a pair if you have access.
+The higher price may also be a factor in your decision; despite the fact that they are less expensive than other heated models, they are still far more expensive than non-heated gloves, like the Arc'teryx Fission SV Glove.
 That said, if you ski where it's super cold or have constantly cold hands, they could be the solution you've been looking for.

 Read more: Outdoor Research Prevail Heated Gore-Tex Gloves review